 STRATFORD ARMY ENGINE PLANT (3rd CD) - Stratford Army Engine Plant was selected for closure under the Department of Defense Base Realignment and Closure (BRAC) of 1995 (Public Law 101-510).
 The facility is located in the town of Stratford.
 On behalf of the Army BRAC office, the District has implemented a focused feasibility study to develop alternatives for the remediation of the contaminated tidal flats and Outfall 0008 adjacent to the site.
 The volume of sediment requiring remediation is approximately 140,000 cubic yards.
 A focused feasibility study was completed in October 2018.
 The proposed plan was published for public comment and a public meeting was held on December 10, 2019.
-The District is preparing the decision document currently scheduled to be signed in March 2020.
-Engineering and design is ongoing.
+The District is preparing the decision document.
+Engineering and design are ongoing.